Even in a cooling market, cash offers on houses are more common than you think. 26% of US homes sold in November 2022 were all-cash transactions.

 Once the above contingencies are fulfilled, both parties sign the sale contract.
 It contains all the terms and conditions involved in the transaction.

-Step 6: Deposit the Escrow Money
+Step 6: Make an Escrow Deposit

 Open an escrow account and deposit the earnest money into that account.
 Escrow deposits provide an added level of security to the transaction.